Aromatherapy and Essential Oils (PDQ®)NCI PDQ Summaries for Patients

 What is aromatherapy?

-There are many essential oils used in aromatherapy, including those from Roman chamomile, geranium, lavender, tea tree, lemon, ginger, cedarwood, and bergamot.
-Each plant's essential oil has a different chemical composition that affects how it smells, how it is absorbed, and how it is used by the body.
-Even the essential oils from varieties of the same plant species may have chemical compositions different from each other.
+There are many essential oils used in aromatherapy, including those from Roman chamomile, geranium, lavender, tea tree, lemon, cedarwood, and bergamot.
+Each type of essential oil has a different chemical composition that affects how it smells, how it is absorbed, and how it is used by the body.
+Even the oils from varieties of plants within the same species may have chemical compositions different from each other.
 The same applies to plants that are grown or harvested in different ways or locations.

 What is the history of the discovery and use of aromatherapy as a complementary and alternative treatment for cancer?